-- Provide protection for the paint surface
+- Protect the paint surface

 - Allow for ease of cleaning

-- Provide protection from UV radiation
+- Protect from UV radiation

-7. Do you have to dilute the varnish and how many coats do I apply?
+7. Do you have to dilute the varnish, and how many coats do I apply?

-Winsor & Newton’s gloss varnish can be applied straight from the jar so read the manufacturers instructions carefully as to understand fully the product you are working with.
+Winsor & Newton’s gloss varnish can be applied straight from the jar so read the manufacturer’s instructions carefully as to understand fully the product you are working with.

-When using a spray varnish if you work in several layers, you can judge the sheen and increase the gloss level the more coats you apply.
+When using a spray varnish, if you work in several layers, you can judge the sheen and increase the gloss level the more coats you apply.
 A sprayed coat of varnish will dry within 10 minutes and subsequent coats can then be applied, always allow the previous coat to dry first.